-MULTIPLY'S P2P learning program aims at increasing the capacities of municipal politicians, technical planning staff and communications representatives of 24 committed cities and of 18 forerunner cities to effectively plan, finance, communicate and implement the energy transition.
+MULTIPLY's Peer-to-peer (P2P) learning program in Austria aims at increasing the capacities of municipal politicians, technical planning staff and communications representatives of 6 committed cities and of 4 forerunner cities to effectively plan, finance, communicate and implement the energy transition.
 With their increased capacities, the committed cities will develop institutionalized Energy Plans for the energy efficient development of their municipalities or model districts within their territory.
-Additionally, one European Exchange Conference will connect municipal authorities across the EU.
+Additionally, one European Exchange Conference will connect municipal authorities across the EU1.